mbostock/git-static/README.md

 node examples/server --repository repository
 ```

 Go to <http://localhost:3000/HEAD/path/to/file.html> to view a file from the source repository.
-You can replace `HEAD` with a specific commit version.
-In the future, git-static will support revision parsing, so you can use short names and aliases for commits such as "0ad4156" or "HEAD~1".
+You can replace `HEAD` with a specific commit version, or with short names and aliases for commits such as "0ad4156" or "HEAD~1".